MaidLucy/blog-content/src/posts/2020-07-26_change-rootfs-on-arch-linux.md

 ## So how did I do it?

-After a bit of cleanup and removing large files, the steps were as follows:
+After a bit of cleanup and removal of large files, the steps were as follows:

 1. Boot the arch live-install media.
 It is the best environment for these kind of tasks.